grig23/primetime.en/help/AccountIQ/operation-affecting-user-segment.md

         By doing this, the user group becomes even small.
 So, on adding more **description and tags**, you are additionally qualifying the segment to define your sample to operate on.

+**Segment Type**

+Fixed versus variable is the way the ......treated in fixed or variable way.

     * **Action**

         The **Action** defines what operations you can perform on the defined segment.